 To address these issues, we launched our servicio prioritario, or priority service, to oﬀer emergency medical and psychological care to victims of violence.
 In cooperation with the Honduran Ministry of Health, this free and conﬁdential service has treated patients at two health centres and at Tegucigalpa’s main hospital since 2011.

 Nueva Capital, on the outskirts of Tegucigalpa, is one of the most dangerous settlements in the area.
 Most people here live in deep poverty, without even basic government services like water, sanitation, and electricity.
-MSF recently rehabilitated a clinic originally built by members of the community in Nueva Capital’s sector two.
-A team provides primary and mental healthcare to as many as 60,000 people from the region.
+An MSF team provides primary and mental healthcare to as many as 60,000 people from the region.

 In Choloma, northwest of Tegucigalpa, near the industrial hub of San Pedro Sula and the border with Guatemala, crime is both endemic and rampant.
 As in Tegucigalpa, women and girls are often most at risk.
-Here, too, our teams oﬀer mental and sexual and reproductive healthcare services, with a focus on care for survivors of sexual violence.
+Here, our teams oﬀer provide maternal and mental healthcare at a Ministry of Health clinic.

 Those who make their way through Honduras and Guatemala and into Mexico do not ﬁnd any guarantee of safety.